A General Framework for Interpretable Neural Learning based on Local Information-Theoretic Goal Functions: Infomorphic networks encompass various learning paradigms

 \subsection{Online associative memory learning by maximizing the local coherence between network firing and external input}

 We construct an (auto-)associative memory network, similar to the Hopfield network~\citep{hopfield1982neural}, with a novel infomorphic online learning rule.

-\paragraph{Topology and Inputs} Each of $k=100$ neurons receives a single element of a ($p=0.5$)-sparse memory vector as receptive input, with $X_R \in \{-1,1\}$, and the activity of all other neurons in the previous time step as contextual input, with $\mbf X_C \in \{-1,1\}^{99}$.
+\paragraph{Topology and Inputs} Each of $k=100$ neurons receives a single element of a ($p=0.5$)-sparse memory vector as receptive input, with $X_R \in \{-1,1\}$, and the activity of all other neurons in the previous time step as contextual input, with $\mbf X_C \in \{-1,1\}^{99}$ (\cref{fig:memory} A).

-\paragraph{Goal Functions} The network-level goal is to align with any external input, when present, and over time inscribe it as an attractor, i.e. a memory, into the recurrent dynamics.
+\paragraph{Goal Functions} The network-level goal is to align with any external input, when present, and over time inscribe it as an attractor, i.e., a memory, into the recurrent dynamics.
 The external input thus functions as both the memory cue and the teaching signal, depending on the duration of presentation.
 Learning a memory pattern upon repeated presentation implies that the recurrent contextual inputs learn to align with the external receptive inputs by providing the \emph{same} information about the firing of a neuron as the external inputs, motivating the goal function $G = I_{\red}$.
 As in the supervised experiment, weak incentives for the other PID quantities $\mbf \Gamma_{\mathrm{memory}} = (\Gamma_{\unq, R}, \Gamma_{\unq, C}, \Gamma_{\red}, \Gamma_{\syn}, \Gamma_{\res}) = (0.1, 0.1, 1, 0.1, 0)$ improve performance by preventing neurons from going silent.

 \paragraph{Activation Functions} In the absence of a receptive input the neurons should be driven by the contextual synapses, while receptive input, if present, should overrule this recurrent drive and force the neurons into a new firing pattern.
-As a consequence, each neuron needs to be driven by both of its input synapses, which motivates a symmetric activation function $A(r,c) = \|r\|_8 + \|c\|_8$ (See \cref{apx:params-memory} for all chosen training parameters).
+As a consequence, each input class individually needs to be able to drive the neuron.
+To make both inputs driving and encourage high weights, we choose the symmetric activation function

+that is monotonic in both $r$ and $c$ and aligns with the positive and negative 8-norm for $r,c>0$ and $r,c<0$, respectively (\cref{apx:params-memory} for all chosen training parameters).

 \paragraph{Protocol} In the training phase, we sequentially presented a set of memory patterns to the network in random order.
 As in the unsupervised experiments, to compensate for the time delay of the recurrent connections, we presented each memory pattern for 8 consecutive time steps.
-Note that structured sequences of patterns presented for only one time step lead to hetero-associative memory formation (results not reported here, but see~\cite{graetzthesis2021}).
+Note that structured sequences of patterns presented for only one time step lead to hetero-associative memory formation (results not reported here, but in~\citep{graetzthesis2021}).